Secularism: Variations

+Scholars identify several variations of political secularism in society.
+The strictest form, associated with the French laique model, advocates a state that is both firmly and officially distanced from all religions and non-religious philosophical convictions in all of its manifestations and official dealings, without exception.
+A more "humanistic" form is indifferent towards religions per se but also advocates for the states to operate on purely a rational basis of evidence-based policy and a focus on human needs and welfare, entailing non-discrimination between peoples of differing religions and non-religious philosophical convictions throughout society.
+A third "liberal" or "pillarized" form of secularism holds that governments may in some instances express sympathy to, provide funding to, license state services to, or otherwise allow unique special treatment of religions (common in German-speaking and Benelux secular states), so long as states nevertheless treat these convictions equally, and are neither hostile nor preferential towards any particular set of religious or non-religious philosophical convictions such as humanists.
+In these countries, secular humanist organizations typically receive state funding according to the same funding formulas used to provide state funding to religious groups.
+In Indian political discourse, the pejorative term pseudo-secularism is also used to highlight instances where it is believed that while the state purports to be secular, indifferent, or impartial towards religions, its policies in reality favour a particular religion over others.

-There are many principles that are associated with political secularism.
+There are many principles that are associated with all forms of political secularism.
 It typically promotes legal equality between people of different religions, opposing a legal hierarchy on the basis of religious belief or lack of religious belief.
 It is also associated with a separation of church and state, considering these to be two distinct entities that should be treated separately.
-State supremacy is a secular principle that supports obedience to governmental law over religious law, while internal constraint is a secular principle that opposes governmental control over one's personal life.
+State supremacy is a secular principle that supports obedience to the rule of law over religious diktat or canon law, while internal constraint is a secular principle that opposes governmental control over one's personal life.
 Under political secularism, the government can enforce how people act but not what they believe.
 Similarly, freedom of thought is supported by secularism.
 Order is supported by secularists, specifically in that one's beliefs should not be permitted to disturb the civil peace.
-Religious tolerance is supported both for people of other religions and a lack of piety demonstrated by members of one's own religion.
+Religious tolerance is supported both for people of other religions and for a lack of piety demonstrated by members of one's own religion.
 Political secularism also supports reason as a virtue.
 Secularists also support freedom from religion as an extension to freedom of religion.